rolancon/key-value/README.md

     carriage-return = '\r'
     vertical-tab = '\v'
     formfeed = '\f'
-    ascii-control-character = '\x00'
+    ascii-control-character = '\x7f'
     non-ascii-unicode-character = '\uffff'
     emoji-character = '\j10ffff'

+These escapes only exist in quotes strings.

-A single newline separator cannot appear in the string, unless it is positioned immediately after the opening quote and followed by a newline, in that case the first newline is removed from the string:
+A single newline escape cannot appear in a quoted string, unless it is positioned immediately after the opening quote and followed by a newline, in that case the first newline is removed from the string:

     str = '\
      the backslash and newline from the previous line are not part of this string'